 In another example of the ill-fated twentieth century use of hormone therapies, DES, (diethylstilbestrol) was given to women for several seemingly conflicting uses: to prevent miscarriages, suppress milk production, and as a morning after contraceptive in the 1950s and 1960s.
 Historian Susan Bell has found evidence from the 1940s citing reasons that DES would be harmful to pregnant women.
 Yet only decades later did the injury become evident: the children of those who took DES had high rates of cancer.
-The absolutely critical point in thinking about cancer as an injury cannot be overlooked here: the rarity of cancertriggered; had the DES-exposed babies suffered from common forms of cancer, the correlation would never have been made.
+The absolutely critical point in thinking about cancer as an injury cannot be overlooked here: Only the rarity of the cancer types triggered further investigation; had the DES-exposed babies suffered from common forms of cancer, the DES correlation would almost certainly never have been made.
 These cancers would merely have been absorbed into the statistics.

-In other words, the nearly twelvedecade correlation – but ultimately -- hasn’t particularly influenced the ration of.
-Endocrine disruptors nowfound in plastics, chemicals, and fertilizers PCBs, chlorine, BPA, atrazine, DDT, and various plastics, several of which have been phased out in Europe and Canada due to their carcinogenicity) Even small additional exposures to hormonally active substances disrupt the calibrations of the endocrine system, which already vary enormously among individuals.
+In other words, the nearly twelve-decade long correlation – but ultimately lack of research on the causal link between cancer and hormones -- hasn’t particularly influenced the medical administration of hormonal drugs.
+Endocrine disruptors are now ubiquitous in modern life, found in plastics, chemicals, and fertilizers (including PCBs, chlorine, BPA, atrazine, DDT, and various other plastics, several of which have been phased out in Europe and Canada due to their carcinogenicity) Even small additional exposures to hormonally active substances disrupt the calibrations of the endocrine system, which already vary enormously among individuals.

-Oncologist Siddhartha Mukherjee notesdoctors have that the estrogen and progesterone in HRT treatments ct as pathological activators of breast cancer.
+Oncologist Siddhartha Mukherjee notes that doctors have known since the 1960s that the estrogen and progesterone in HRT treatments act as pathological activators of breast cancer.
 He writes, “A more integrated approach to cancer prevention, incorporating the prior insights of cancer biology, might have predicted this cancer-inducing activity … and potentially saved the lives of thousands of women.”
-The market for ova offers a nearly perfect example of how there is no way to enforce, or even encourage, an increased organization of the fields of cancer biology, drug marketing, and medical (medical-like) protocols.
-An injured patient cannot bring a legal suit for what the whole practice of medicine “should” have, or could have known, though can sometimes bring a lawsuit against a drug manufacturer that should have known the dangers of a particular drug.
+The market for ova offers a nearly perfect example of how there is no way to enforce, or even encourage, an increased organization of the fields of cancer biology, drug marketing, and medical (or medical-like) protocols.
+An injured patient cannot bring a legal suit for what the whole practice of medicine “should” have, or could have known, though she can sometimes bring a lawsuit against a drug manufacturer asserting that it should have known or disclosed the dangers of a particular drug.
 This has been demonstrated continually in the medical field.
 The years-long gap before blood was tested for HIV offers a similar example.

-With the insurance coverage of some states, and some clinics offering loans (with rates of upwards of 25% interest) the industry offers a financial mainstay to many hospitals and clinics, multiple conflicts of interest.
-Even theinfertility in the last few years, down from a diagnosis after two years of trying to a standard recommendation of a visit to a clinic after six months.
+As with any critique of large institutions, a delicate balance of power, money, class, and influence affects who gets to speak, and who gets heard.
+With the insurance coverage of some states, and some clinics offering loans (with rates of upwards of 25% interest) the IVF industry offers a financial mainstay to many hospitals and clinics, and big money combined with doctors and researchers nearly always brings multiple conflicts of interest.
+Even the parameters defining infertility have changed in the last few years, down from a diagnosis after two years of trying to become pregnant to a standard recommendation of a visit to a clinic after six months.
 The economics offers an obvious answer to the question Mukherjee does not broach (why is there no such integration) and it may well be the sole reason.
 However, other stories coincide with the blind eye.